College of Health Sciences

 Welcome to the University of Kentucky, Division of Physical Therapy website.
 The Guide to Physical Therapist Practice defines physical therapy as "a dynamic profession with an established theoretical base and widespread clinical applications in the preservation, development, and restoration of optimal physical function."

-Information and application for entry into the Fall 2014 program will be available July 1, 2013.
-Do not apply to the University of Kentucky Admissions Office or the Graduate School.
+Information and application for entry into the Fall 2014 program is now available..
+Do not apply to the University of Kentucky Admissions Office nor the Graduate School.

 History and Mission of Our Program

 The Physical Therapy program at UK has been educating physical therapists since 1967.
 Our program is conducted at the Lexington, Kentucky campus and at the Center for Rural Health in Hazard, Kentucky.
 We received our most recent continued full accreditation from the Commission on Accreditation in Physical Therapy Education (CAPTE) in 2004.